 Fabio Luisi Conductor

-The Royal Concertgebouw Orchestra performs Gustav Mahler’s Totenfeier under the baton of Fabio Luisi.
+The Concertgebouworkest performs Gustav Mahler’s Totenfeier under the baton of Fabio Luisi.
 The impressive funeral march got a second life as the opening movement of Mahler’s Second Symphony.

 Gustav Mahler completed his giant funeral march Totenfeier in the same year as the First Symphony.
 Totenfeier was first performed in its original form in 1983, having already been performed with various alterations as the first movement of the Second Symphony, the ‘Resurrection’.
 In its guise as the Allegro maestoso of Mahler’s Second Symphony, Totenfeier was also provided with a programme: the body of the hero from the First Symphony is borne to his grave.